MOVO: Mobility from Madrid

 Adyen has full ownership over the entire payment flow, so they can connect businesses directly to Visa, Mastercard, and key local payment methods.
 This is one of the reasons why we wanted to work together.
 We believe that we can optimize our current acceptance rate and our partnership with Adyen will help us expand to new markets.

-At Creative Group the payments team is focused on the growth and optimization of our current payment acceptance rates, while maintaining the lowest fraud rate possible.
+At Recharge.com the payments team is focused on the growth and optimization of our current payment acceptance rates, while maintaining the lowest fraud rate possible.

 To handle an increasing number of orders from an increasing number of locations, we’ve created our own software solution based on open source technology.
 We feel this fits well with Adyen’s self-maintained platform.

 We want to benefit from local market conditions and achieve higher conversion rates for our customers.
-For Creative Group, it’s important that we invest in payments and increase local relevant payment methods worldwide.
+For Recharge.com, it’s important that we invest in payments and increase local relevant payment methods worldwide.

-A payment gateway that offers local acquiring and risk management in one platform is unique, and was something we’d been keen to utilize.
+A payment gateway that offers local acquiring and risk management in one platform is unique, and something we were to utilize.
 Previously, we were processing our US payments cross-border, which resulted in relatively low authorization rates.
-But with Adyen, we have local acquiring and processing via our US entities which was a huge milestone in our international roll-out.
+With Adyen, we have local acquiring and processing via our US entities which was a huge milestone in our international roll-out.